GET TO KNOW ME

 As a Latina and person of color, we will create a space to explore any issues of biases, prejudice, privilege, and racism that apply to your life journey.
 After all, how we experience the world will inevitably affect our mental health and wellbeing.

-Somethings you should know about me: my pronouns are she/her, I curse, and I think authenticity is important to create good relationships and wholesome lives.
+Somethings you should know about me: my pronouns are she/her, I curse, I believe Black Lives Matter, and I think authenticity is important to create good relationships and wholesome lives.

 Educational and professional info: